Electricity and how it works:

 Protons are positively charged (carry a positive charge)

 Electrons are negatively charged (carry a negative charge) and

 Neutrons carry no charge.

 Earlier, we defined Electricity as the flow of electric charge.
-Charge is a property of matter and just like volume and mass, it can be quantified and measured.
-The key concept here is that charge comes in two types, positive and negative and in order to move charge, we need charge carriers and this is where our knowledge of charge carriers comes in handy.
+A charge is a property of matter and just like volume and mass, it can be quantified and measured.
+The key concept here is that charge comes in two types, positive and negative, and in order to move charge, we need charge carriers and this is where our knowledge of charge carriers comes in handy.